Layouts are an advanced feature that allows you to create multiple cards based on the same information, but presented in different ways.

 The most common use for layouts is to create one set of flashcards that presents your information Front-to-Back, and one set that presents the same information, but Back-to-Front.
 Because this case is so common, it's built right in to AnkiApp.
 Every deck you create comes with a Layout called "Front-to-Back" and one called "Back-to-Front".

-By default, the Front-to-Back layout is selected, but you can change that with the menu accessed via the "gear" icon at the bottom of the Deck screen (see screenshot above).
+By default, the Front-to-Back layout is selected, but you can change that in the layouts section of the deck screen (see screenshot above).